Explore Opepe Bush Reserve Walks: A Journey Through Nature and History

 Colonial Settlement Remnants

-The remnants of colonial settlement at Opepe Bush Historic Reserve stand as a testament to the region's complex history and the lives that once thrived there.
-This settlement, active during the late 19th century, reflects the cultural heritage and community dynamics of its time.
-You can explore remains like the old tōtara fencing and a well, all while imagining the daily lives of settlers who farmed and logged these lands.
+The remnants of colonial settlement at Opepe Bush Reserve near Taupō bear witness to a bygone era.
+Active in the late 19th century, this settlement reflects the cultural heritage and community life of early settlers.
+Visitors can see traces like old tōtara fencing and a historic well, evoking the daily struggles of farming and logging in this rugged landscape.

 Natural Features